Growing Up Absurd: Background

 In the United States, the affluent postwar 1950s was a time of both general prosperity and conformity.
 The latter had become a theme of social criticism by the decade's end.
-Critiques on the relation between social norms and the individual psyche included David Riesman's The Lonely Crowd (1950), William H. Whyte's The Organization Man (1956), and Vance Packard's The Status Society (1959).
+Critiques on the relation between social norms and the individual psyche included David Riesman's The Lonely Crowd (1950), William H. Whyte's The Organization Man (1956), and Vance Packard's The Status Seekers (1959).
 As a whole, this literature portrayed American culture as white-collar subservience to mass advertising and corporate life.
 Paul Goodman's Growing Up Absurd (1960) belongs to this tradition, having consolidated, as historian Kevin Mattson put it, "a decade's worth of social criticism".

 Among American writers of the period, concern for proper childrearing and education loomed larger than questions of workplace conformity and middle-class standards.
 They largely wrote in disapproval of what youth culture portended for the country's future.
 The image of the juvenile delinquent became a pervasive symbol for this decline, reflected in the rise of urban youth gang warfare and the popular portrayal of the maladjusted, non-conformist outsider in films and theater such as The Wild One (1953), Rebel Without a Cause (1955), East of Eden (1955), and West Side Story (1957).

 Synopsis

-In Growing Up Absurd: Problems of Youth in the Organized System, Goodman faults American culture and values for the rise of juvenile delinquency in the late 1950s.
+In Growing Up Absurd: Problems of Youth in the Organized System, Paul Goodman faults American culture and values for the rise of juvenile delinquency in the late 1950s.
 Delinquency and "dropping out" of society, Goodman argues, are sane and justified responses to an adult society not worth growing up into, lacking in meaningful vocation, honorable community, sexual freedom, spiritual sustenance, and other qualities that youth require in their society to develop their social and moral identities, i.e. to grow up.
 He writes primarily about disaffected young men—urban juvenile delinquents and the beatnik subculture—and refers to the prevalent sterile, conformist American social order as the "organized system".
 Goodman disagrees with the then-common view that the solution for youth disaffection was to bring the youth to respect societal norms.
 Siding with the youth, he argues that the young already understood and rejected societal standards as unimportant.
 In this way, Goodman makes the youth social problem into less a problem than a symptom of a more existential need.

 Goodman contends that American society ruined the concept of vocation and created artificial demands through advertising.
 Affluent, postwar advanced capitalism boasted high employment but, Goodman writes, at the cost of reliance on "artificial ... demand for useless goods" that created unfulfilling, bureaucratic work, without a sense of purpose or service.
 Goodman believes that vocation that focuses on use, interest, style, and love has meaning and self-justified purpose, but that work focused on role, procedure, and profit tends towards meaninglessness.
 Thus youth were rightfully disaffected, says Goodman, at the prospect of joining an adult society lacking fulfillment.
 The chapters of Growing Up Absurd apply this argument to facets of life including "Faith", "Jobs", "Patriotism", and sexuality ("Social Animal").